linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/31 Credit Risk.md

 - The Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan and Mortgage Corporation (Freddie Mac) buy mortgages that meet certain characteristics and resell them with a government-supported guarantee against default by the borrower.
 - The federal government assumes the credit risk for most student loans.

-As a result of the financial crisis, the United States government significantly increased its explicit exposure to credit risk, with Fannie Mae and Freddie Mac providing the most prominent example.* In 2010, traditional government debt outstanding was about  $13.5 trillion.
-In addition, direct loans and guarantees were about$ 2.3 trillion, debt of Fannie Mae and Freddie Mac was about $5 trillion, the FDIC insured about $5.8 trillion in deposits, and the PBGC insured funds with liabilities in the vicinity of 2.8 trillion (a 2007 estimate) (Lucas, 2011).
+As a result of the financial crisis, the United States government significantly increased its explicit exposure to credit risk, with Fannie Mae and Freddie Mac providing the most prominent example.* In 2010, traditional government debt outstanding was about  \$13.5 trillion.
+In addition, direct loans and guarantees were about\$ 2.3 trillion, debt of Fannie Mae and Freddie Mac was about \$5 trillion, the FDIC insured about \$5.8 trillion in deposits, and the PBGC insured funds with liabilities in the vicinity of 2.8 trillion (a 2007 estimate) (Lucas, 2011).

 All told, the government has about 160 programs providing direct loans and loan guarantees (Office of Management and Budget, 2012).
 The accounting for these various programs is complex (Lucas, 2010), and it seems unlikely that government decision makers are fully aware of their true costs.
 Lucas and McDonald (2006, 2010) show, in the context of Fannie Mae and Freddie Mac, how a Merton approach could be used to provide estimates of the cost.